section-engineering-education/engineering-education/articles/guide-to-create-mock-server/index.md

 #### Step 1: So, I have my APIs ready.
 What should I do now to create a mock server?
  - Apart from all of the traditional ways of doing things, we're always seeking simpler and more efficient methods to do the same work with increased productivity.
 Technology aiding another technology has been one of the important features of the modern era.
 On similar lines, we'll be using the [Postman](https://www.postman.com/downloads/) tool to ease the process.

- - Assuming, you have a working Postman Account (which is required for contributing for private repositories) and your APIs & routers are up to date, you are ready to create your first mock server.
+ - Assuming, you have a working Postman Account (which is required for contributing to private repositories) and your APIs & routers are up to date, you are ready to create your first mock server.

 #### Step 2: Creating the Mock Server
 - After setting up the workspace successfully, open the **Postman** Window in the app.
 You'll be seeing a launchpad tap with a few basic options.
 To create your mock server, click the **New** button in the top left of the header toolbar.
 (See image for reference).